tldr-pages/tldr/pages/common/pw-top.md

 > See also: `pipewire`, `pw-dump`, `pw-cli`, `pw-profiler`.
 > More information: <https://docs.pipewire.org/page_man_pw-top_1.html>.

-- Display an interactive view of pipewire nodes and devices.
+- Display an interactive view of pipewire nodes and devices:

 `pw-top`

-- Specify a remote instance to monitor:
+- Monitor a remote instance:

 `pw-top --remote {{remote_name}}`